RECENT NEWS

 In September 2021, President Xi announced that China would stop building new coal plants overseas at the United Nations General Assembly.
 China has also committed to being more engaged with energy transitions and sustainable development in other developing countries and shifting the Belt and Road Initiative (BRI) towards a low-carbon path.
 In recent years, China has deployed significant amounts of wind and solar energy with the stated goal of demoting coal power from a mainstay to a supportive role.

-Despite Xi's peldges and the growth in solar and wind capacity, coal proposals, permits, and construction starts have been back on the rise since 2022.
+Despite Xi's pledges and the growth in solar and wind capacity, coal proposals, permits, and construction starts have been back on the rise since 2022.
 China's coal consumption hit a new record of 4.9 billion tonnes in 2024.
-In the first half of 2025, 75% of newly proposed coal capacity, 96% of capacity that started construction, and 71% of the world's newly operating capacity was in China.
+In 2025, 80% of newly proposed coal capacity, 95% of capacity that started construction, and 80% of the world's newly operating capacity was in China.
+New and revived coal plant capacity proposals hit a record high in 2025, and newly operating capacity in China hit a ten-year high.

 Capacity (MW)